fluencelabs/network-explorer/README.md

 # Dependency
 ## DealExplorerClient

+This client delivers data for the Network Explorer Web Application.
+The client consists of 3 TS clients:

+- DealContractsClient - to load env {kras, testnet, stage} and deployed contracts
+- DealRpcClient - with built-in multicall3 contract feature (1 JSON RPC request per several view calls on different Fluence contracts)
+- IndexerClient - to fetch built GraphQL models from the indexer (i.e. The Graph/Subgraph)

+> Each getter method of the DealExplorerClient linked relate to the Figma views accordingly.

+### Codegen
 It uses generated files by [codegen.ts](codegen.ts).

 > Note, You may want to configure subgraph url for the types by your-self, e.g. localhost for development.
 To do so change params in .env according to .example.env.